Fosstrak/fosstrak-fc/fc/trunk/fc-server/README.txt

-Accada Filtering and Collection Server
+Fosstrak Filtering and Collection Server
 ======================================

-The objective of the Accada Filtering and Collection Server module is to provide an implementation of the EPCglobal Application Level Event (ALE) specification.
+The objective of the Fosstrak Filtering and Collection Server module is to provide an implementation of the EPCglobal Application Level Event (ALE) specification.
 In the current release ALE 1.0 is implemented.